Cholera in Haiti and Dominican Republic

-If you develop severe diarrhea and/or vomiting while travelling or after you return to Canada
+If you experience severe diarrhea and/or vomiting while travelling or after you return to Canada:

 - Tell a health care professional where you have been travelling or living.

 - Drink fluids and use oral rehydration solutions to prevent dehydration.

 - Infants, young children, the elderly and those with underlying health conditions are at greatest risk of dehydration.